Bas Dost: Eintracht Frankfurt

 On 26 August 2019, Dost returned to the Bundesliga, signing a three-year contract at Eintracht Frankfurt.
 He arrived to replace departed strikers Luka Jović and Sébastien Haller, on a fee reported as €7 million.
 He scored on his debut six days later, a 2–1 victory over Fortuna Düsseldorf, having come on at half time for Dejan Joveljić.

 Dost arrived at a club which had lost Jović, Haller and Ante Rebić in high-profile transfers, but combined well with Portuguese attacking duo André Silva and Gonçalo Paciência during his one full season.

 Club Brugge

 On 24 December 2020, Dost agreed to join Belgian First Division A club Club Brugge.
 He made his debut on 10 January away to Sint-Truidense V.V., scoring the opening goal of a 2–1 win.
 He ended his first half-season as league champion.
 His team retained the title in 2021–22, after which his contract expired.

 Utrecht

 On 1 July 2022, FC Utrecht announced the signing of Dost on a one-year contract, as he returned to the Eredivisie after a decade abroad.
 He made his debut on 6 August, scoring twice to gain an opening 2–2 draw at RKC Waalwijk.

+NEC Nijmegen

+In August 2023, Dost signed for fellow Eredivisie club NEC Nijmegen.
+On 29 October 2023, in a league match against AZ Alkmaar, he suddenly collapsed in the 90th minute.
+After prompt medical treatment on-field led to Dost regaining consciousness, he was transported to hospital.
+The match was subsequently suspended with the score at 2-1 to NEC Nijmegen.
+After the match, Dost said he is "doing well."
+He was not able to play for the remainder of the 2023–24 season, as his NEC contract ran out.

+Retirement

+In October 2023, Dost suffered a cardiac arrest while playing for NEC Nijmegen.
+After two years without playing, and following the discovery of further health complications, he announced his retirement from professional football in September 2025.